javaplus/MadScientist/lessons/assembly/head.md

 Grab the front cap connector piece.

-With your rovr's head upside down begin to slot the cap connector in place with the thicker tab on the side of the left eye.
+With your rover's head upside down, begin to slot the cap connector in place with the thicker tab on the side of the left eye.

-There are a number of tabs that slot into eachother with this step so be careful not to force anything if it doesn't glide smooth.
+There are a number of tabs that slot into each other with this step so be careful not to force anything if it doesn't glide smoothly.

 <img src="/lessons/images/assembly/front_cap_connector_install.jpg" alt="front cap connector install" width=500>

-Once you have fully slotted the front cap connector into place and appropriately centered the LED harness into place you can do a final adjustment of the LEDs to point towards the eyes and you will have your completed head unit!
+Once you have fully slotted the front cap connector into place and appropriately centered the LED harness into place, you can do a final adjustment of the LEDs to point towards the eyes, and you will have your completed head unit!

 <img src="/lessons/images/assembly/completed_head.jpg" alt="completed head unit" width=500>